CoAEMSP Letter of Review

 Selection of students into the program will be made by the president of the college or the president’s designee after considering the recommendation of the Admissions Committee.
 Selection preference may be given to:

-- Qualified applicants who are veterans, spouses, or families of military veterans, and workers who qualify under the Trade Adjustment Act.
+Applicants who are under-presented minorities, veterans, active duty personnel, their spouses, and also displaced workers who qualify under the Trade Adjustment Act.

 Students are accepted to the Paramedic Technology Program during the Fall semester